 A copy of this HASP will also be made available to all personnel for review.
-All employees onsite will sign the Record of HASP Acknowledgement form to verify they have reviewed this Plan.
+All employees onsite will sign the Record of HASP Acknowledgement form (refer to Section 9.0) to verify they have reviewed this Plan.
 Any subcontractors involved in implementing the work plan will be required to acknowledge that their employees have received adequate training.